 Yes!
 Schools can register an unlimited number of teams at each Regional or State History Bowl, although each school must bring one adult who can read and scorekeep for every two teams that participates, or fraction thereof.
-Some tournaments may have a maximum number of rooms that limits the size of the draw, but in three years of running tournaments, we have yet to run into a situation where we had to turn teams away because of this.
+Some tournaments may have a maximum number of rooms that limits the size of the draw, but in four years of running tournaments, we have yet to run into a situation where we had to turn teams away because of this.

 - Will coaches/parents/accompanying adults be able to stay with their teams throughout the day?